 One alternative that we’ve used in the past is to fly to Stockholm (lots of airlines, including SAS, BA, Ryanair and others), and get a ferry to either Turku or Helsinki from Stockholm harbour.
 We’ve used Silja Line (http://www.tallinksilja.com/en/web/int/book-a-cruise) and Viking Line (http://www.vikingline.com/) .
 It’s a bit more expensive, adds a day, but gives you some time in Stockholm and is a good way to relax before you arrive.
 You can still buy properly duty-free on the ferries.

 Once you’ve landed in Finland you’ll need to travel on to wherever Korybant is.
 Finland has excellent public transport, the trains are all new and not too expensive, and there’s a big network of coach routes as well.
 What you do next depends on where you’ve landed, and where the boat is:

 Helsinki Vantaa airport is about 30 minutes from the city centre.
 In 2016 they finally opened a Metro extension to the city centre.
-Alternatively there are lots of airport busses which will also take you to the central railway station.

 Unless you’re rich don’t take a taxi, they are very expensive, and not much quicker.

 If the boat is in Helsinki then we’ll already have told you how to find us.